-The site is located within a busy industrial estate.
+The site is located within a busy industrial estate bounded by substantial indistrial buildings.

 The WillyWeather Wind Data Archive is based on measurements from the area taken over a 5year average.
-The dominant wind direction in the area is West North Westerly only therefore receptors located northeasterly of the site would be affected from an adverse noise event.
+The dominant wind direction in the area is West South Westerly only therefore receptors located northeasterly of the site would be affected from an adverse noise event.